 You have to be aware that nobody will come to you and give you a complete plan or guidance on how to approach your personal issues or manage your spending habits.

-You have to do it by yourself and the same thing applies for researching.
 Let us know your experience with debt consolidation and share what you know.